emscripten-core/emscripten/docs/process.md

    cases to run [`push_llvm_changes.py`][push_llvm_changes_emscripten] first to ensure that no emscripten changes are lost in the process.
 1. Create a PR to merge new LLVM release tag in the upstream repo into our new library branch.
-For example, if we want to merge LLVM 16.0.6 release into our `emscripten-libs-16` branch, you can do
+For example, if we want to merge `llvmorg-16.0.6` tag into our `emscripten-libs-16` branch, you can do
    ```
    git co emscripten-libs-16
    git remote add upstream git@github.com:llvm/llvm-project.git